Polprzewodnikowy/N64FlashcartMenu/README.md

 ### ROM Boxart
-To use boxart, you need to place png files of size 158x112 in the folder `/menu/boxart` on the SD card.
+To use boxart, you need to place png files of size 158x112 (64DD covers: 129x112) in the folder `/menu/boxart` on the SD card.
 Each file must be named according to the 2 letter ROM ID, or 3 letter ROM ID including media type. i.e. for GoldenEye 2 letters, this would be `GE.png`. i.e. for GoldenEye 3 letters, this would be `NGE.png`.